emilynordmann/AllOfUs-data-analysis/docs/03-tidying.md

 </div>

-An added benefit is tidy datasets work very well with <code class='package'>ggplot</code> (the below plot would be quite tricky to create with the wide-form dataset):
+An added benefit is that tidy datasets work very well with <code class='package'>ggplot</code> (the below plot would be quite tricky to create with the wide-form dataset):

 ```r